Gypsum as an Agricultural Amendment

-Gypsum was used extensively in ancient Greece as a construction material; ancient Greek buildings uses gypsum plaster in interior, exterior, and decorative applications.
+Gypsum was used extensively in ancient Greece as a construction material; ancient Greek buildings used gypsum plaster in interior, exterior, and decorative applications.
 Modern uses include wallboard (drywall), plaster, a component of cement, and as a filler in paper and textiles.
-In agriculture, gypsum has been used to increase crop yields and improve the quality of soils since the eighteenth century.
+In agriculture, gypsum has been used to increase crop yields and improve the quality of soils since the 18th century.

 Calcium ions found in gypsum are highly available in the root zone.
 Since it naturally percolates deep into the soil, gypsum-supplied calcium leads to the development of strong, deep diving roots.
 Lime (CaCO4) is one of the traditional methods to provide calcium to crops, but calcium from lime sources cannot work down into the soil to be absorbed by deep roots in the same way as gypsum.

 Unlike calcium, sulfur (S) can be absorbed and used by plants in a variety of different ways.
 Sulfur is used in very small quantities as an essential building block by plants and it is found at the lowest concentrations of all plant nutrients.
-Sulfur is used in several important places within a plant: in fatty acids that form cell walls; it is used in the production of the important amino acids cyctine and methionine; and it is found in the plant growth regulating hormones thiamin and biotin.
+Sulfur is used in several important places within a plant, including:

 Sulfate, like the sulfur compound found in gypsum, is the only form of sulfur used by plants.
 If plants obtain sulfur in another form, they expend energy to convert it into sulfate.
 Given that gypsum finds its way deep into the soil, studies suggest that a single application can lead to years of benefits in terms of crop health and soil productivity.